navillasa/storj-miniproxy/README.md

 ## Work in Progress - Notes on Building from Scratch

-#### [1.]
-Create a Local Storj Development Network
+#### 1. Create a Local Storj Development Network
 First you will need to git clone the Storj Integration repo with the following command:
 ```
 git clone git@github.com:Storj/integration.git.
 ```
 ****** more here .....

-#### [2.]
-Register a Bridge User to Interact with Your Local Network
+#### 2. Register a Bridge User to Interact with Your Local Network
 Now that you have integration’s local sandbox environment running, you need to create a user login and password to interact with the network and have the ability to view, create, list buckets, and upload and download files.

-Now that you have libstorj installed, you can use the CLI to create this user with the command `storj -u http://localhost:6382 register`.
+With node-libstorj installed, you can use the CLI to create this user with the command `storj -u http://localhost:6382 register`.
 This specifically registers a user with the local “integration” network that you’re running using localhost:6382.
 You will then be prompted for your bridge username (email) and password.
 The Storj CLI will then generate a secret key for you which it will use to encrypt your files, but first it will ask you what encryption strength to use (128, 160, 192, 224, or 256, with 256-bit being the strongest and recommended).

 Once you input your secret key strength, you will be given your encryption key, a 24-word mnemonic, which you will later need for this project to decrypt any files that you upload to the Storj network-- so make sure to write it down and don’t leave it in a place where it can be hacked or stolen.

 Now that you’ve registered a bridge user for your local network, you need to activate that user’s credentials.
 You can do this by going to your shell that’s running integration.
 Next to the `root#` prompt, you can enter the MongoDB shell by using the command `mongo`.

 Then you can connect to the `storj-sandbox` database to look for users with the following commands:
 ```
 db = connect(‘storj-sandbox’)